nxu96/Cpp-Primer-5th-Exercises/README.md

 # Solutions to Exercises in **C++ Primer** 5th Edition

-This repo is the solutions to exercises in book [_C++ Primer_ (5th Edition)](http://www.informit.com/store/c-plus-plus-primer-9780321714114).
+This repo contains my solutions to exercises in the book [_C++ Primer_ (5th Edition)](http://www.informit.com/store/c-plus-plus-primer-9780321714114).
 All files except explicitly announced are under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+I found this book is super helpful for entry-level C++ programmers like me :-).
+I hope you enjoy these solutions!

+Feel free to send a pull request or report an issue, and I would be more than happy to address it ASAP.

 ### Contents